pratik-jadhav23/Task-Manager-atlas/README.md

 2. unzip and open folder in vscode
 3. install node modules by typing "npm i" on both frontend and backend folder in terminal
 4. to run frontend -- npm run dev
-5. to run backend -- npm start
+5. to run backend -- npm run start:dev